 What have we learned?
 There was much hope and good reason to believe that lenalidomide would improve our odds with an allo-HCT, but it doesn’t.

 That’s why we need to do trials.

 Lenalidomide does improve outcomes with an 80% reduction in disease progression in some maintenance settings.
-See here, but this is trial was a very different setting.

 In the end, allo-HCT is still a viable, if high-risk, high-reward option for some with CLL, but lenalidomide doesn’t help.